Best Golf Drivers For Beginners 2024

 Reasons to avoid

-Promising to be Mizuno’s most stable driver ever, Mizuno has lowered the profile of the ST-Max head to accommodate spreading and increasing the overall footprint of the driver head whilst staying within the maximum permitted 460cc head size.
-Like other models, this has allowed weight to be added in more extreme locations to increase MOI.
+Mizuno say this is its most stable driver ever, which makes it an ideal choice for the golfer that needs help with consistency of strike.
+The technology is designed to aid forgiveness and increase MOI.
+This has been achieved by lowering the profile of the ST-Max head to accommodate spreading, increasing the overall footprint of the driver head whilst remaining within the maximum permitted 460cc head size.
+All of this has allowed weight to be added in more extreme locations to increase MOI.

-Aesthetically, it is a really premium-looking head and has an expanded CoreTech Chamber and 54 grams of back-weighting.
-It looks great at address, especially as the face sits very square and the additional footprint really does inspire confidence at address.
+Aesthetically this is one of the nicest looking drivers on the market.
+The premium-looking head has an expanded CoreTech Chamber and 54 grams of back-weighting which makes for a stylish looking sole.
+The club looks great at address too as the face sits nice and square, while and the large footprint really does inspire confidence over the ball.

 - Read our full Mizuno ST-Max 230 Driver Review